iporepos/apcac/README.md

 # Running routines

 The routines are developed as Python functions.
-These functions must be executed through the QGIS “Run Script” tool,
+These functions must be executed through the QGIS Python Script tool,
 using scripts with the following structure: